tekyjd/Record-Suspension-Application-Eligibility/README.md

                     let missingInfo = ["Offence status (Serious Personal Injury Offence (SPIO))"];
                     let ambiguityMessage = '';

-                    // Since Sch 1 is 'No' here, we don't need to flag it as missing, but we proceed to SPIO check.

                     if (isCompletionDateUnknown) {
                          // Case 1: Completion Date is UNKNOWN